Pradaxa

 What Is Pradaxa Used For?

 Pradaxa is used in patients with atrial fibrillation (irregular heartbeat) not caused by a heart valve problem.
 It lowers the risk of stroke in these patients.
-It does this by cutting the risk that a blood clot will form in the heart and go to the brain.
+It does this by lowering the chance that a blood clot will form and move to the brain, causing a disruption in blood flow in the brain.

-The FDA also approved Pradaxa to treat deep vein thrombosis (DTV) and pulmonary embolism (PE) in patients who have been treated with injectable blood thinner for five to 10 days.
+The FDA also approved Pradaxa to treat deep vein thrombosis and pulmonary embolism in patients who have been treated with injectable blood thinner for five to 10 days.

-DTV is a serious condition that occurs when a blood clot forms in the deep veins in the body.
+Deep venous thrombosis, or DVT, is a serious condition that occurs when a blood clot forms in the deep veins in the body, also known as the extremities.
 This is usually in the legs and thighs.
-PE occurs when a blood clot becomes lodged in a blood vessel in the lung.
+A pulmonary embolism, or PE, occurs when a blood clot becomes lodged in a blood vessel in the lung.

 Doctors also prescribe Pradaxa to prevent DVT and PE in patients who have had hip replacement surgery.